Monty0252/WeatherDrift/README.md

      Or download the ZIP from GitHub, unzip it, and navigate root of the directory

-2. (Recommended) Create and activate a virtual environment:
+2. (Recommended) Create and activate a virtual environment.
+Skip if you want to install dependencies on local machine
   ```bash
   # Create the environment.
 Only need to do this once.
 (Works for Windows/MacOS/Linux)
   python -m venv .venv